sanketg99/Habit-Tracker-React/README.md

 - Mark habits as "Done," "Not Done," or "None" for each day
 - View all current habits with an option to add new habits
 - Weekly view to display the status of each habit for the past 7 days
-- Ability to change the status of a habit for today or any of the previous 6 days
+- Ability to change the status of a habit for today or for the previous days.

 ## Installation